slava-aes/DKOM/README.md

 One can check this by using WinDbg to dump _EPROCESS.

-For historic view of how these offsets have been changing across diferent windows versions see [here](https://www.vergiliusproject.com)
+For a historic view of how these offsets have been changing across diferent windows versions see [here](https://www.vergiliusproject.com)

 ### Demo: